MrWolfZ/simplux/recipes/react/testing-components/README.md

-# Recipe: testing my React components that read and change state
+# Recipe: testing my React components

-This recipe shows you how simple it is to test your React components that read and change state with **simplux**.
+This recipe shows you how simple it is to test your React components with **simplux**.

 If you are new to using **simplux** with React there is [a recipe](../using-in-react-application#readme) that will help you get started before you follow this recipe.

-> You can play with the code for this recipe in this [code sandbox](https://codesandbox.io/s/github/MrWolfZ/simplux/tree/master/recipes/react/testing-components-using-state).
+> You can play with the code for this recipe in this [code sandbox](https://codesandbox.io/s/github/MrWolfZ/simplux/tree/master/recipes/react/testing-components).

 Before we start let's install all the packages we need (we assume you already have all packages required for React installed).